TejalAGunjal/Capstone-Project---InventBlog/README.md

 # Project Title
-Invent - Exploring the Boundless Realm of Imagination
+Invent Blog - Exploring the Boundless Realm of Imagination

 ## Overview
 Invent is the online publishing platform for professionals publishing technology trends and news.